enthought/mayavi/docs/source/mayavi/mlab.rst

 .. currentmodule:: enthought.mayavi.mlab

-The ``enthought.mayavi.mlab`` module, that we call mlab, provides quick one-liners as done in the matplotlib_ ``pylab`` interface but with an emphasis on 3D visualization using Mayavi2.
+The :mod:`enthought.mayavi.mlab` module, that we call mlab, provides an easy way to visulize data in a script or from an interactive prompt with one-liners as done in the matplotlib_ ``pylab`` interface but with an emphasis on 3D visualization using Mayavi2.
 This allows users to perform quick 3D visualization while being able to use Mayavi's powerful features.

-Mayavi's mlab is designed to be used in a manner well suited to scripting and does not present a fully object-oriented API (this is similar to matplotlib's ``pylab``).
-It is best used interactively with IPython_.
+Mayavi's mlab is designed to be used in a manner well suited to scripting and does not present a fully object-oriented API.
+It is can be used interactively with IPython_.

 .. important::